search

 note

-Please note that at Exness, swap points apply to all gold-related instruments except XAU/USD and BTC/XAU.
+Please note that at Exness, swap points apply to gold-related instruments other than XAU/USD and BTC/XAU.

 Trade with some of the narrowest spreads in the industry